DiagramBank: A Quality-Audited Dataset of Scientific Schematic Diagrams with Multi-Level Document Context: Dataset Card / Datasheet and Release Protocols

+This section summarizes the dataset-card material most relevant to reviewers and downstream users.
+The composition, collection, schema, and quality-control pipeline are described in Sections~\ref{sec:construction}--\ref{sec:quality_doc}; here we specify intended use, evaluation protocols, and release responsibilities.

-DiagramBank targets a practical bottleneck in scientific authoring: producing high-quality teaser-style workflow diagrams.
-The dataset is intended to: (i) enable retrieval of semantically relevant diagram exemplars at multiple granularities (paper-/caption-/context-level), (ii) support benchmarking of multimodal retrieval methods on schematic figures, and (iii) serve as reference material for exemplar-driven figure authoring systems.
-It is \emph{not} intended for identity inference or for producing misleading scientific artifacts.
+\paragraph{Intended and non-intended use.} DiagramBank is intended to enable retrieval of semantically relevant schematic-diagram exemplars at paper, caption, and context granularity, support construction of future multimodal retrieval evaluations on scientific schematic figures, and serve as reference material for exemplar-driven figure authoring systems.
+It is not intended for identity inference, author profiling, or producing misleading scientific artifacts.